-- 9. If you are installing a new logic board, transfer the following parts to the replacement board: - Backup battery on the underside of the logic board (Refer to Backup Battery in this chapter)
+9. If you are installing a new logic board, transfer the following parts to the replacement board: Backup battery on the underside of the logic board (Refer to Backup Battery in this chapter)

-- Tape at the edge of the board between the inverter connector and the large chip

-- AirPort Extreme Card
+- Tape at the edge of the board between the inverter connector and the large chip - AirPort Extreme Card

-- Memory cards

-- I/O shield
+- Memory cards - I/O shield

-10. Before installing the logic board, make sure the gold-colored spring located beneath the inverter cable connector is intact (not bent or broken).
+10. Before installing the logic board, make sure the two springs are intact (not bent or broken).